dvanbalen/pipeline-provisioning/README.md

 12. Copy the client secret and add it to the base/auth/secrets.yaml file
 13. Click the Update application button

-## Setting up a Webhood for the Dev Pipeline
+## Setting up a Webhook for the Dev Pipeline

 1. View Routes for the spruce-pipelines namespace and copy the URL for the el-eventlistener-ui Route
 2. Navigate to the Git repository that you would like to trigger the build